csun-comp430-s22/snakebyte/documentation.md

     return 'Hello ' + name
 ```
 ## Knowing what you know now, what would you do differently?
-In the current design, we were focused on the object-oriented programming features.
-We would had select and aim to functinal programming features if we would do this differently.
+In the current design, we focused primarily on the object-oriented programming features.
+If we were to do things differently, we would had aimed to implement functional programming features.
-We wouldn't selecte different implementate language for the compiler due to the fact that our group all fimilar with Java.
-We would, might be, selecte different target language for the compiler, because the Python require indent which would require more work on the code generation.
-Thus, we would select some target language that less sensitive to the indent, such as C/C++, JavaScript, TypeScript, etc.
+We wouldn't select a different implementation language for the compiler due to the fact that everyone in our group is all fimilar with Java.
+However, we might have chosen a different target language for the compiler because Python requires specific indentation to read statements, which would require more work on the code generation.
+With this in mind, we would have selected some target language that is less sensitive to indentation, such as C/C++, JavaScript, TypeScript, etc.
-We wouldn't use different integrated development environment, we have had Visual Studio Code because it is convenient to use and compile our code, plus it integrates the GitHub version control system.
+We would not change our integrated development environment, Visual Studio Code, as it has proved to be convenient to use and compiles our code with no issues.
+Plus it integrates the GitHub version control system well enough.
 The team size is a critical factor in the design of our compiler.
 It is directly related to the number of features that we have implemented and the workload that we have to do.
 We wouldn't make any changes to the team size, because we would like to keep the team size as small as possible.
-In that way, we would be more convinient in communicating with the team as well as discussing the design of our compiler.
+That way, communicating with the team as well as discussing the design of our compiler is easier to accomplish.
 ## How do I compile your compiler?
-No supprise, we have the Visual Studio Code that makes our code could be compile any machine that has Visual Studio Code, JUint, and Apache Maven installed.
+Your system would need to have a Java 1.8 runtime environment installed to compile, as well as Apache Maven and Junit.
+We have been using Visual Studio Code to build and compile everything thus far.
 ## How do I run your compiler?
-We have not include the code generator in current design, but ideally, to run our compiler we would need to execute the following command because we are using Apache Maven so the command is not convenient to use.
+We have not included a code generator in our current design, but ideally to run our compiler you would need to execute the following command: (Since we are using Apache Maven, the command is not convenient to use)
 ```
 mvn exec:java -Dexec.mainClass="<compiler>" -Dexec.args="<input file> <output file>"
 ```